+The second and third results may also occur when an administrative hold is placed on the record.
 The hold remains effective until removed by the initiating office.
 It is the student's responsibility to clear the conditions causing the hold.